Choosing a Dentist in Mexico Is More Than Than It Appears

 Being in a different culture transforms even simple decisions into opportunities for self-examination, opportunities that were lost in daily life at home years ago.

 Even getting dental work in Mexico calls into question your biases and level of cynicism.
-What to pay for services as a comparatively affluent person in a poor country constantly yanks you between saving as much as you can (After all, it's a main reason to live here), and doing what feels right.
+What to pay for services as a comparatively affluent person in a poor country constantly yanks you between saving as much as you can (after all, it is a main reason to live here), and doing what feels right.

 For all the terrible traits Americans have, Mexicans know us to be generous.
 We tip well.
 We are fair, maybe even naively so.
 We are optimists.
 We never believe we will ever be poor.
-On a whole (and this is just a palapa survey talking), Americans don't mind paying a little more for quality services or even just meeting their expectations, as long as the situation doesn't get out of hand.
+On a whole (and this is just a palapa survey report), Americans don't mind paying a little more for quality services or even to just meet their expectations, as long as the situation doesn't get out of hand.

 For all our swagger and obnoxiousness in public places, our reputation for generosity and fairness redeems us in Mexico, stoking a fondness in the hearts of Mexicans that we probably otherwise would not deserve.

-I've known for quite some time that I would be needing a root canal.
-Other than cosmetic dentistry, Dentistry has evolved little in the last 50 years.
+I have known for quite some time that I would be needing a root canal.
+Other than cosmetic dentistry, dentistry has evolved little in the last 50 years.
 Prices have skyrocketed in the U.S. nonetheless.
 A root canal would cost me a minimum of $1,200 at home.
 Dentistry is one of those areas where there is no question you should do in Mexico if you are paying out of pocket.

 I happened to pick up a paper and noticed a dental group in Mazatlán was running a special.
 I went in for a consult, a confirmation really.
 For the endodontics, post and porcelain crown, the total cost would be $350.

 The consult was 100 pesos (about $5).
 The prices for dental work were as follows (based on an exchange rate of 18.5 pesos to the dollar):